etodd/lasercrabs/README.md

 Linux quickstart
 ----------------

 1. Clone the repository and pull down the submodules.
-Don't worry about the `src/platforms/ps` submodule.
 You will need [Git LFS](https://git-lfs.github.com/).
 2. The Wwise authoring tool doesn't run on Linux.
 Use Wwise on another platform to build the Linux soundbanks.
 3. If necessary, copy the generated `Wwise_IDs.h` file into `src/asset`